meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

    matched bid on an exchange app or they requested to purchase a good in exchange for some of their asset holdings.
-2. The user sees the requested asset allocation for that settlement in their wallet and use the wallet to create the Daml transaction that instructs the registry to create a corresponding allocation.
+2. The user sees the requested asset allocation for that settlement in their wallet and uses the wallet to create the Daml transaction that instructs the registry to create a corresponding allocation.
-3. The app's backend observes the creation of the allocation on its validator node.
+3. The app  observes the creation of the allocation on its validator node.
-   It checks whether all allocations for the settlement have been created, and if yes, then the app provider (often automated through the app backend) submits the transaction that completes the settlement, which includes the execution of all transfers of the allocated assets.
+   It checks whether all allocations for the settlement have been created and, if yes, it submits the transaction that completes the settlement, which includes the execution of all transfers of the allocated assets.